roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Back in the days, humans of prior the world's collapse used to be even more packed."

-The residential area was  lined  with houses narrowly, the distance between neighbouring houses was so brief that the house  with a garden was rare to sight in itself.
+The residential areas were lined up with houses narrowly, the distance between neighbouring houses was so brief that the house  with a garden was rare to sight in itself.
-Well, population was much higher than it is presently, of course this is appropriate.
+Well, population was much higher than it is presently, of course it is appropriate.

 "That's stressing!
 Stress is bad for your skin, Hina-tan!"